Disclaimer: I do not own Naruto (shocking isn't it?), just the original concepts and plot in this story. Cover image owned by Mazzat.

 My cheeks flared in pain as I pinched them, forcing my eyelids that threatened to shut wide open.

-This was the third time already that I had to resort to physical pain to prevent myself.
+This was the third time already that I had to resort to physical pain to prevent myself from falling asleep.
 It was as times like these that I truly hated being four again.
 You have no idea how hard it was to force yourself to stay up late when you were a kid.

-Dear god you damn kidnapper, hurry the hell up and get here.
-It's bad enough that you want to abduct me, but now you want to ruin my bed time too?
+Dear god you damn kidnapper, hurry the hell up and get over here.
+It's bad enough that you want to abduct me, but now you want to ruin my bedtime too?
 What a prick.

-Pinching myself again when I felt sleep start to overcome me, I glance back up at the clock to see how much longer I had to wait.
+Pinching myself again when I felt sleep start to overcome me, I glanced back up at the clock to see how much longer I had to wait.

 This was going to suck.

 All right, this was no longer funny.
-I almost fell asleep this time and I can't afford something like this happening again.
-Not when I may end up getting kidnapped at any minute.
-I need to keep my mind distracted if I wanted to stay awake.
+I had almost fallen asleep for real this time, and I couldn't afford that happening.
+Not when I was about to end up getting kidnapped any minute now.
+I needed to keep my mind distracted if I wanted to stay awake.
 This called for drastic measures.

 99 bottles of beer on the wall, 99 bottles of beer.